Why you should read these

 Drive safely and legally and comply with all relevant laws and regulations, including holding a valid driving licence.

-In using or accessing our Social Garage feature, you are solely responsible for:
+In using or accessing our Car Sharing service, you are solely responsible for:

 The accuracy, content and legality of the information you provide about a vehicle lending or borrowing transaction;

-Your commitments to the lender or borrower (as appropriate) and for the lending and borrowing transaction in its entirety, and agree that if you have any problem with a vehicle loan you will take that up with the lender or borrower and not involve Cuvva (save to the extent relevant to your insurance policy); and
+Your commitments to the Lender or Borrower (as appropriate) and for the lending and borrowing transaction in its entirety, and agree that if you have any problem with a vehicle loan you will take that up with the Lender or Borrower and not involve Cuvva (save to the extent relevant to your insurance policy arranged by Cuvva); and

 The legality of your actions in relation to the vehicle lending or borrowing transaction.